 Under Alternative 2, Congressional withdrawal legislation would remove the WSA designation from portions of the Clan Alpine Mountains (approximately 22,324 acres [11 percent]), Job Peak (approximately 41,680 acres [47 percent]), and Stillwater Range (approximately 10,951 acres [12 percent]) WSAs.
 The de-designation of portions of the WSAs would not reduce a disproportionate share of relevant wilderness characteristics in such a way as to eliminate the potential for these WSAs to be designated as wilderness in the future.
 Under Alternative 2, the Navy proposes to close public access to approximately 3,200 acres of the Fallon National Wildlife Refuge (approximately 18 percent) and 1,920 acres of adjacent Churchill County Conservation Easements.
 The DVTA would overlap 11,600 acres of the BLM's proposed Fox Peak ACEC.

-Following the implementation of Alternative 2, BLM and USFWS would be required to revise and amend their respective land use planning documents (BLM Range Management Plan and USFWS Stillwater National Wildlife Refuge Complex Comprehensive Conservation Plan).
-Alternative 2 would be compatible with applicable land use plans, policies, and controls, including plans and policies for federally managed land, following the withdrawal, revision of boundaries, and associated management plan revisions.
+Alternative 2 would be inconsistent with applicable land use plans, policies, and controls, including plans and policies for federally managed land.
+Following the withdrawal and revision of boundaries, BLM, USFWS, and Churchill, Mineral, Nye, and Pershing Counties would need to revise and amend their respective land use planning documents (BLM Resource Management Plan, USFWS Stillwater National Wildlife Refuge Complex Comprehensive Conservation Plan, and County Master Plans).
 Although the expansion of B-16 would overlap farmland of statewide importance, the Navy has determined that the proposed expansion would not irreversibly convert this land to non-agricultural use.

-Alternative 2 would allow low-altitude overflights of three designated wilderness areas and several communities.
-Due to the extension of the MOAs in the eastern portion of the FRTC SUA, the Navy would establish a 5-nautical-mile and 3,000 feet AGL buffer around the towns of Crescent Valley and Eureka.
+Alternative 2 would not allow low-altitude overflights of three designated wilderness areas and several communities.
+Due to the extension of the MOAs in the eastern portion of the FRTC SUA, the Navy would establish a 5-nautical-mile and 3,000-feet-AGL buffer around the towns of Crescent Valley and Eureka.